Horizon-LEAD/lead-platform-doc/README.md

 There are four main entities in the platform.

 A __model__ consists of a containerised code accepting inputs and providing outputs.
 A __scenario__ consists of a sequence of models that are going to be run together with each model providing its output as input to the next model.
-Finally, a __simulation__ is an execution instance of a scenario and contains the information regarding the actual user-provided inputs and outputs to the models of the scenario.
+Finally, a __simulation__ is an execution instance of a scenario and contains the information regarding the actual user-provided inputs for each model of the scenario that finally produce the scenario outputs.

 ## Registration